-a.
+- a.
 Leadership and demonstrated excellence in C4 and cyber in the Maritime environment is the cornerstone of success for IP officers.
-Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.

-- b.
-The IP Community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
+Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations. - b.
+The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, these officers will not have completed the IP qualifications or assignments.
-As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer. - c.
-Fully qualified reserve IP lieutenant commanders will have: - (1) Completed the IP Basic Qualification. - (2) Qualified as an IW Officer under the IW Community Qualification Program. - d.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified reserve IP lieutenant commanders will have: - (1) Advanced certifications in networking, security, and cloud such as CISSP, CEH, or anything from Cisco, SANS/GIAC, AWS, Azure, or GCP. - (2) Demonstrated progress towards an advanced technical degree.
+As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer.

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - c.
+Fully qualified reserve IP lieutenant commanders will have: - (1) Completed the IP Basic Qualification. - (2) Qualified as an IW Officer under the IW community Qualification Program. - d.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified reserve IP lieutenant commanders will have: - (1) Demonstrated strong operational leadership performance and innovation in C4 and cyber assignments. - (2) Advanced certifications in networking, security, and cloud such as CISSP, CEH, or anything from Cisco, SANS/GIAC, AWS, Azure, or GCP. - (3) Demonstrated progress towards a technical post-graduate education.